 Below, I’ve dropped another video uploaded by Ring.
 It’ll guide you through the whole setup:

-It’s crucial for all modern smart home products to have eye-catching and fitting designs.
+It’s crucial for all modern smart home products to have eye-catching and apt designs.
 Everyone wants to purchase gadgets that improve the overall attractiveness of their houses.
 Since we’ll be mounting these doorbells next to our doors, it’s important for them to look good.

 Ring 2 Doorbell

 Ring 2 feels like a well-made, quality doorbell.
 I’ve talked with other Ring 2 owners and everyone seems to be happy with their purchase.
-Compared to its competitors, Skybell and August, Ring 2 looks way attractive.
+Compared to its competitors, Skybell and August, Ring 2 looks more attractive.

 I personally like the Pro’s design more than the Ring 2’s.
 It has a traditional doorbell look, it’s well-sized and has four interchangeable faceplates.
 Unlike Ring 2, the Pro model gives us more options to change the doorbell’s visual appearance to one’s liking.